 The Physical Activity Research Centre (PARC) is a community-based research facility that is is committed to providing opportunities for the local spinal cord injury (SCI) community to participate in research on exercise and physical activity.
 Our goal is to advance research to understand the best strategies for providing opportunities for people with complete or partial paralysis due to spinal cord dysfunction to participate in exercise and physical activity.
 The aim of this study is to examine physical activity and health outcomes in people with spinal cord injury (SCI) resulting in complete or partial paralysis.

 If you are interested in this study and meet the eligibility criteria, you must first complete a PARmed-X form with you physician.
 Once the form is complete, you will be asked to make an appointment with our PARC staff for your first visit so that we can conduct a short series of non-invasive physical assessments.
 After this first visit, you will be able to come and use the PARC facility as often as you would like for as long as you would like.
 The physical assessments will be reassessed every six months after initial intake appointment.
+You will be required to complete a physical activity assessment via email once every 6 months.
 Click here for more information on how to get started with PARC.

 Why should you participate in this study?